-The 2019-20 SCJS shows that around three-in-ten adults (28%) were estimated to have experienced at least one of the civil law problems asked about in the previous three years.
-This is similar to both the 29% reported in 2018-19 and 30% reported in the 2008-09 SCJS.
+The 2021-22 SCJS shows that around three-in-ten adults (28%) in Scotland were estimated to have experienced at least one of the civil law problems asked about in the previous three years.
+This is similar to both the 28% reported in 2019-20 and 30% reported in the 2008-09 SCJS.
 There have been some question updates and additional answer categories in the questionnaire since 2008-09, but results are still broadly comparable.
 Some groups in the population were more likely to experience civil law problems than the general population.
-For example, an estimated 36% of those who are disabled experienced a civil law problem compared with 26% of those who are not disabled.
-Those aged 60 years and over were less likely to experience civil law problems compared with other age categories (17%, compared with 34% for both 16-24 and 25-44 age categories and 32% for those aged 45-59).
-Victims of crime suffered a higher prevalence of civil law problems (40%) compared with non-victims (26%).

-Among the problem areas listed above, 17% of adults had experienced problems with home or family living arrangements, 10% had experienced problems with money, finances or anything they had paid for, 7% had been treated unfairly in some respect and 5% had experienced health or well-being problems.

-In line with previous years, the most common single problem was with neighbours, experienced by 11% of adults.
+For example, an estimated 39% of those who are disabled experienced a civil law problem compared with 24% of those who are not disabled.
+Those aged 60 years and over were less likely to experience civil law problems compared with other age categories (17%, compared with 36% for 16-24, 37% for 25-44 and 26% for those aged 45-59).
+Victims of crime suffered a higher prevalence of civil law problems (45%) compared with non-victims (26%).
+Among the problem areas listed above, 17% of adults had experienced problems with home or family living arrangements, 9% had experienced problems with money, finances or anything they had paid for, 6% had been treated unfairly in some respect and 6% had experienced health or well-being problems.
+In line with previous years, the most common single problem was with neighbours, experienced by 12% of adults.
 The full breakdown is shown in Figure 4.
+Figure 4: Problems with neighbours was the most common single problem encountered in the three years prior to interview

-Figure 4: Experience of civil law problems: SCJS 2019-20

-Among those who had experienced civil law problems in the last three years, 29% said a problem concerning neighbours was their most important or only problem to solve.

-Just under three-in-ten (28%) of these problems began less than a year ago, a further 16% over a year but less than two years ago, 22% over two years but less than three years ago and 34% over three years ago.

-Just under two-in-five (39%) had resolved the problem, while just over a third (34%) were still trying to resolve the problem.
-17% had tried to resolve the problem but had to give up and 9% were not planning to do anything.

-Scottish Crime and Justice Survey defined problems which correspond to those commonly handled by the civil courts are summarised in the following sections:

-Debt (section 3.2.1) - An estimated 5% of adults in the 2019-20 SCJS reported having money and debt problems.
-Those with a disability had higher prevalence of money and debt issues (9%), in comparison with 4% of those without disability.

-Family (section 3.2.3) - The 2019-20 SCJS found that an estimated 2% of adults experienced problems to do with the behaviour of a partner, ex-partner or other person harassing them, 1% experienced a problem to do with child contact, residence or maintenance and similarly 1% experienced problems to do with divorce or separation.
+Experience of civil law problems in the last three years Among those who had experienced civil law problems in the last three years, 33% said a problem concerning neighbours was their most important or only problem to solve.
+Just under three-in-ten (31%) of these civil law problems began less than a year ago, a further 22% over a year but less than two years ago, 23% over two years but less than three years ago and 24% over three years ago.
+Just under two-in-five (38%) had resolved their problem, while just over a third (35%) were still trying to resolve the problem.
+13% had tried to resolve their problem but had to give up and 11% were not planning to do anything.
+Scottish Crime and Justice Survey defined problems which correspond to those commonly handled by the civil courts are summarised in the following sections: Debt (section 3.2.1) - An estimated 4% of adults in the 2021-22 SCJS reported having money and debt problems.
+Those with a disability had higher prevalence of money and debt issues (9%), in comparison with 3% of those without disability.
+Family (section 3.2.3) - The 2021-22 SCJS found that an estimated 2% of adults experienced problems to do with the behaviour of a partner, ex-partner or other person harassing them, 1% experienced a problem to do with child contact, residence or maintenance and similarly 1% experienced problems to do with divorce or separation.